Coherent multiple-antenna block-fading channels at finite blocklength: Preliminary results

 \begin{proposition} Let $V_n(x^n) \eqdef \frac{1}{nT}\Var(i(X^n;\mat{Y}^n,\mat{H}^n) | \mat X^n = x^n)$, then we have

 where the function $V_1 : \mathbb{R}^{n_t\times T} \mapsto \mathbb{R}$ defined as $V_1(x) \triangleq \frac{1}{T}\Var(i(X;Y,H)|X=x)$ is given by

 where $c(\cdot)$ was defined in~\eqref{eq:cfdef} and

 \end{proposition} \begin{remark} Every term in the definition of $V_1(x)$ (except the one with $\eta_5$) is non-negative (for $\eta_4$-term, see~\eqref{eq:pct98}).
 The $\eta_5$-term will not be important because for inputs satisfying power-constraint with equality it vanishes.
-Note also that the first term in the definition of $\eta_5$ in~\eqref{eq:eta5def} can alternatively be given as
+Note also that the first term in~\eqref{eq:eta5def} can alternatively be given as

 \end{remark}

 \begin{proof} From~\eqref{eq:mimo_info_density}, we have the form of the information density.
 First note that the information density over $n$ channel uses decomposes into a sum of $n$ independent terms,